-A 2017 survey by The National Institute on Retirement Security found that 88 percent of Americans believe the country is facing a retirement crisis – a concern that crosses all age, income, regional and political lines.
+A 2020 report published by the Joint Economic Committee stated that nearly 77 percent of Americans believe the country is facing a retirement crisis – a concern that crosses all age, income, regional and political lines.

-In fact, 76 percent of respondents feared that they would be unable to achieve a secure retirement.
+In fact, 58 percent of respondents feared that they would not be financially secure in retirement.
 As a result, many people expect to work longer and spend less in retirement.

 What's driving retirement crisis concerns?